-There are periods when I stop doing daily intermittent fasting in the past few years (like now), especially when I want to make bigger progress in strength training.
+There are periods when I stop doing daily intermittent fasting in the past few years, especially when I want to make bigger progress in strength training.

 However, I still want to reap the benefits of intermittent fasting.
 Thus, I started to research and experiment with longer fast (36 hours or more) biweekly or monthly.